 - So what is peak oil?

-- We don’t know when the oil will run out
+- We don’t know how much oil there is

-- Some suggest it’s already happened, the 11th of July 2008 being the high point.
+- Some suggest production has already peaked, the 11th of July 2008 being the high point.

 - If not, this report suggests peak oil is likely by 2020